mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-We will have automated tests that run at minimum weekly to test that the software is still able to generate CCDAs with Security Tags.

-If we determine that we are seeing usage of the security tagging within Production systems, we will report:

-    * the number of CCDAs generated during the RWT period.
-    * The number of CCDAs with security tags generated during the RWT period.
+Automated tests will run at least weekly to verify that the software continues to generate CCDAs with Security Tags.
+If usage of security tagging is detected within Production systems, the security tag generation rate will be calculated as the number of CCDAs with security tags generated during the RWT period (numerator) divided by the total number of CCDAs generated during the RWT period (denominator).
+Both the total number of CCDAs generated and the number with security tags will be reported.

 #### Expected Outcome(s)

-We expect our software to show constant ability to generate CCDA documents with Security Tags.

-From discussions with others around the industry who interact with large usage of CDA creation and transmission, there is little to no usage of DS4P within documents created by systems currently.
-We do not anticipate client usage of security tags in generated CCDA documents as well either, at least to start with in 2025.
-If this changes we will update the testing to accommodate tracking those numbers as listed above.
+The software is expected to consistently generate CCDA documents with Security Tags.
+Based on industry discussions, usage of DS4P within documents created by systems is currently minimal to nonexistent, and client usage of security tags in generated CCDA documents is not anticipated in 2026.
+If this changes, testing and reporting will be updated to track the security tag generation rate (numerator: CCDAs with security tags, denominator: CCDAs generated) as described above.

 #### Care Setting(s)